To schedule an appointment:

 Dr. Ruxandra (Sandra) Looft holds a PhD in German and Comparative Literature from Washington University in St. Louis.
 She is originally from Romania and has spent part of her childhood in Germany and Canada before coming to the US.
 As part of her undergraduate and graduate work, she has studied abroad in Salzburg, Austria; Tours, France; and Munich, Germany.
-You can read more about her background in language study and how she came to advising here.
+Here, you can read more about her background in language study and how she came to advising.

 Students entering Iowa State should always consult the department about the proper foreign language course in which to enroll.
 A placement exam helps identify a student’s level of language competency in order to determine the academic course in which they should enroll.
 The department offers several options for placement exams.
 These on-line exams are available to ISU students and prospective students only.
 Anyone else interested in taking or using the exam must contact WLC@IASTATE.EDU before doing so.
 The exams may be taken on any computer with internet access via the button below.

 Important: Upon completion of your placement test, please write down and print out your exact placement score.
 You cannot be placed correctly without this number.
-Consult with the academic advisors in World Languages and Cultures, Ruxandra Looft, 515-294-7570, or Ginger Nally, (515) 294-8988 for actual placement in a foreign language course at Iowa State.
+Consult with the academic advisors in World Languages and Cultures, Ruxandra Looft, 515-294-7570, or Flor Romero-Slowing, (515) 294-8988 for actual placement in a foreign language course at Iowa State.

 Every year WLC students travel abroad to study and to work.
 The WLC abroad blog is a compilation of stories, pictures, and videos about what it’s like to live and learn abroad.
 Join us as we follow WLC students on their adventures abroad!
 Visit our international blog here!